 (b) Integral proteins or intrinsic proteins: These are proteins that penetrate the lipid bilayer partially or completely.

-The function of plasma membrane– as we know it is selectively permeable and helps in movements of some certain substances, it also helps in providing the shape of some cell as RBCs, nerve cells, etc.
+The function of plasma membrane– as we know it is selectively permeable and helps in the movements of certain substances, it also helps in providing the shape of some cells such as RBCs, nerve cells, etc.

 Diffusion: molecules of substances move from the region of higher concentration to the lower concentration.
 For this energy is not required, Ex: absorption of glucose in a cell.

 Osmosis: During osmosis, water molecules move from the region of their higher concentration to the region’s lower concentration through a semipermeable membrane, and energy is not required for this.

 Active Transport– in the active transport direction of movement of a certain molecule is reverse to diffusion i.e. from the region of their lower concentration to the region of their higher concentration, it requires energy.
 In this case, energy is provided by adenosine triphosphate i.e ATP.

 Cytoplasm – As we are introduced to the cytoplasm in the first part of the blog, so from here we start from its constituents.
 The cytoplasm contains many cell organelles from which some help in the release of energy and some in synthesis and movement. eg. mitochondria, Golgi bodies, etc

 Mitochondria are found in both animal and plant cells.
 Mitochondria contain their own DNA and RNA so they can self-duplicate to produce their own kind without the help of the nucleus.
 Some important facts about mitochondria is: